preston-bernstein/nba-games-service/README.md

 This repo is part of a broader portfolio.
 The service respects the shared data model and can be swapped from the fixture provider to a real upstream client without changing the public contract.
 Tests cover core behavior and edge cases across the stack.
 The Postman collection and VS Code tasks are included to streamline demonstration and review.
 No external network calls are required for the fixture path.

 ## Status
-- Done: baseline server wiring, fixture provider, poller with warm-start, in-memory store, HTTP endpoints (`/health`, `/games/today`, `/games/{id}`), provider selection, VS Code tasks, Postman collection, tests across handlers/poller/store/server/config.
+- Done: baseline server wiring, fixture provider, poller with warm-start, in-memory store, HTTP endpoints (`/health`, `/games/today`, `/games/{id}`), provider selection, balldontlie client + mapper, VS Code tasks, Postman collection, tests across handlers/poller/store/server/config.
-- In progress/planned: real upstream provider integration (balldontlie client + mapper), metrics and richer logging, retry/backoff for provider errors, CI pipeline, containerization.
+- In progress/planned: metrics and richer logging, retry/backoff for provider errors, CI pipeline, containerization.

 ## Roadmap
 - Implement a real balldontlie provider client and mapper to domain models.